tytydraco/yessleep/out/If_You_Lose_Count_It_Takes_the_Difference.md

 I looked.

 Inside, arranged in careful spirals, were thousands of acorns.
 Sorted by size.
 Organized by some system I couldn't comprehend.
 Counted, I realized.
-They had been *counted*.
+They had been counted.

 And sitting among them, placed precisely in the center, were seven objects.